 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The County led the consultation with the CoC, which was conducted in-person.
 Areas for improved coordination include increasing collaboration among providers in the field and improving communication.
 Some barriers to the work of the coalition which the authority is coordinating to overcome include increasing capacity through the development of new facilities and increasing the availability of affordable housing.
-6 Agency/Group/Organization COMMUNITY ACTION PARTNERSHIP OF LANCASTER COUNTY Agency/Group/Organization Type Housing Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Health Services-Education Services-Employment Services - Victims What section of the Plan was addressed by Consultation?
+6 Agency/Group/Organization COMMUNITY ACTION PARTNERSHIP OF LANCASTER COUNTY 6 Agency/Group/Organization Type Housing Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services-Employment Services - Victims What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Anti-poverty Strategy

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 TBD pending an updated consultation.
-7 Agency/Group/Organization YWCA Lancaster Agency/Group/Organization Type Housing Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Health Services-Education Services-Employment Services - Victims What section of the Plan was addressed by Consultation?
+Agency/Group/Organization YWCA Lancaster Agency/Group/Organization Type Housing Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services - Victims What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Anti-poverty Strategy

-Briefly describe how the Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The YWCA was consulted virtually.
 Staff of the YWCA identified the following areas for improved coordination: data sharing and using the YWCA published County-Wide disparities to inform program management and services.
 YWCA staff noted that communication has improved over the past year, and that the facility has received a variety of support from the Authority, County, and City fo its housing programs.
-Agency/Group/Organization Lancaster City Housing Authority Agency/Group/Organization Type Housing PHA Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with Disabilities Services-Employment Service-Fair Housing Agency - Managing Flood Prone Areas Other government - State Affordable Housing What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth
+8 Agency/Group/Organization Lancaster City Housing Authority 8 Agency/Group/Organization Type Housing PHA Services - Housing Services - children Services - elderly persons Services - persons with disabilities Services - employment Services - fair housing Agency - flood prone areas Other government - state Other - affordable housing What section of the Plan was addressed by Consultation?
+Housing Needs Assessment Public Housing Needs Homeless Needs veterans Homeless needs - unaccompanied youth